GSA/datagov-11ty/posts/2014-12-09-water-resources-resilience.md

 - water
 date: '2014-12-09T09:00:44'
 date_gmt: '2014-12-09T14:00:44'
+excerpt: |-
-excerpt: '<p>The Water theme, one of several themes of climate.data.gov, was recently launched.
-The Water theme provides data and resources to facilitate the understanding of climate change impacts on water resources and to help communities and governments develop plans and policies &hellip; <a aria-describedby="post-title-12924992" href="https://www.data.gov/climate/water-resources-resilience/">Continued</a></p>'
+  The Water theme, one of several themes of climate.data.gov, was recently launched.
+The Water theme provides data and resources to facilitate the understanding of climate change impacts on water resources and to help communities and governments develop plans and policies…
 guid: http://www.data.gov/?p=12924992
 id: 12924992
 link: https://www.data.gov/climate/water-resources-resilience/